singnet/dev-portal/tutorials/python-service.md

 comments: true

 # Hero section
-title: How to Write a SingularityNET Service in Java
+title: How to Write a SingularityNET Service in Python
-description: This is an example page that you can use as a base for when adding new content.
+description: Getting started with Python for your AI Service

 # extralink box
 extralink: